 Mac support: The game is highly portable and can already run on an Apple Mac, this feature is to polish up and finalise a native installer/executable.

-Alpha 1 – Release for all Kickstarter backers and on sale via Humble Widget (November 2017 – April 2018 depending on budget)
+Alpha 1 – Release for all Kickstarter backers and on sale via website (November 2017 – April 2018 depending on budget)

 Greatly depending on the success (or not) of the Kickstarter campaign – just making the funding goal will mean a much more minimal feature set (so expect some things to move down the list) as that’s the minimum required to bring the game to an alpha stage.
 Hopefully, great success on Kickstarter will mean we can bring on more people and cover the full scope of what we’d love to get done!
 We’ll also start selling the game on this website as a “soft” early access launch via the Humble Bundle widget.